OfficeDev/O365-ASPNETMVC-Start/README.md

    2. Register and configure the app to consume Office 365 services (detailed below).
    3. Get your Office 365 tenant ID from Microsoft Azure (detailed below).

+   Note: It is important to ensure the Office 365 API Tools are updated to the most recent version.
+Failure to do so may cause issues with running the sample.
+Again the most recent tools are located here: [Microsoft Office 365 API Tools version 1.3.41104.1](https://visualstudiogallery.msdn.microsoft.com/a15b85e6-69a7-4fdf-adda-a38066bb5155).
 ### Register app to consume Office 365 APIs ###

 You can do this via the Office 365 API Tools for Visual Studio (which automates the registration process).
 Be sure to download and install the [Office 365 API tools](https://visualstudiogallery.msdn.microsoft.com/a15b85e6-69a7-4fdf-adda-a38066bb5155) from the Visual Studio Gallery.